 As well as visual inspections twice a week by Trust operatives, our reservoirs are rigorously inspected twice each year by our reservoir supervising engineers and also undergo detailed ten yearly inspections by an independent Inspecting Engineer (from the Government-appointed Panel).
 These inspections consider the best industry-wide knowledge regarding dam construction and stability.
 We prioritise spending money on reservoirs wherever a need for maintenance work and/or repairs is identified.

 When was Toddbrook Reservoir last inspected?

-The dam is visually inspected twice weekly by Canal & River Trust trained operatives and rigorously inspected twice each year by our skilled reservoir engineers.
+The dam is visually inspected three times weekly by Canal & River Trust trained operatives and rigorously inspected twice each year by our skilled reservoir engineers.
 It also undergoes a detailed ten yearly inspection by an independent Inspecting Engineer – the most recent one at Toddbrook took place in November 2018, with the report received by the Trust in April 2019.
-Following the incident, we have commissioned a further independent investigation (in October 2019) given the changes to the reservoir’s condition.

 Has the Trust considered the effects of climate change on its historic dams?